Horizon-Private-Server/horizon-wiki/horizon-policies/README.md

 - The Ratchet and Clank: Up Your Arsenal/Ratchet and Clank 3 game server that Horizon runs.
 - The Ratchet: Deadlocked/Ratchet: Gladiator game servers that Horizon runs.
 - All test game servers that Horizon runs.
+This also means that Horizon's rules do _not_ apply anywhere else, including other Discord servers where users may coordinate lobbies on Horizon's game servers.

 ## Horizon Rules